-In 2021, tuition for full-time Piedmont Virginia Community College students was $4,650 a year for in-state students and $9,948 a year for out-of-state students.
+In 2021, tuition for full-time students at Piedmont Virginia Community College was $3,720 a year for in-state students and $7,958 a year for out-of-state students.

 On average, college tuition goes up about 3% every year.

-Remember, the total cost of tuition isn't the final cost for attending college.
-Many students pay much less than the sticker price after grants, scholarships, and tuition discounts are applied.
-Plus, student loans can make theprice of collegefeel more doable until after graduation.
+If these numbers sound impossible, remember, the advertized cost of tuition does not tell the full story.
+Many students find the actual cost of college is way less than the sticker price after grants, scholarships, and tuition discounts kick in.
+And, student loans can make theprice of collegefeel more doable until you're done with college.

-Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
-Be sure to confirm your state's criteria for in-state tuition.
+Attending a school where you are eligible for the reduced tuition offered to state residentscan save significant money on the cost of tuition, as well as loans and interest owed.
+Be sure to confirm your state's criteria for in-state residency.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be other criteria too, depending on where you live.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be other criteria as well, depending on the state you and your parents currently reside in.

 Explore other Virginia colleges